UsabilityEngineering/BoxBois/phase2/README.md

 ## Phase 2: User-Centered Design

-<b>Executive Summary:<b>
+### Executive Summary:

 For this deliverable, we created a model application for the use of our product the "parcel protector".
 We drew inspiration from other simple phone applications that are made to assist a device.
 We created a wireframe of all the app pages then used the prototype feature in adobe XD to make them all path together seamlessly.
-After this, we created this .md file to explain our thought process when making these app pages and linked the prototype below.
+After this, we created this .md file to explain our thought process when making these app pages.

 |<img src="https://i.imgur.com/k09lJc2.png" width="200"> | <img src="https://i.imgur.com/41yVDhA.png" width="200"> | <img src="https://i.imgur.com/epSPRmO.png" width="200"> |
 | :---: | :---: | :---: |